 Prevention

 During flu season, it is possible that all three of the viruses may spread at the same time, and patients could become infected with one or all three of the diseases.
 To offset this possibility, it is important to offer appropriate screening, testing, and vaccinations.
-Refer to the CDC’s guidance on “Information for the 2024-2025 Flu Season.”
-Note that according to the CDC, flu, RSV, and COVID vaccines may be given on the same day if patients are eligible and vaccines follow the appropriate administration schedule.
-Some infectious disease experts recommend, however, that the RSV vaccine be given separately.
+Refer to the CDC’s guidance on the 2025–2026 Flu Season.
+According to the CDC, “flu, RSV, and COVID vaccines may be given on the same day” if patients are eligible and vaccines follow the appropriate administration schedule.

 Patient Safety Strategies